(And How Not to Find Yourself “Accidentally Married”)

 Often, people who are not in common law marriages may have contributed in some way or another to each other’s business or personal ventures.
 These contributions may be enforceable in civil courts as a matter of contract or what courts call “quasi-contract.”
 Accordingly, parties that are not in a valid common law marriage may still have legal remedies against one another.

 Similarly, parties in an intimate relationship, but not common law married, may jointly own real property (real estate) together.
 In that case, dividing the real estate may require a civil partition action.
 If unmarried parties have children together, parenting time, decision making, child support, and other disputes between the parties can be resolved by either an Allocation of Parental Responsibilities action brought under Title 14 of the Colorado Revised Statutes or a Paternity action brought under Title 19 of the Colorado Revised Statutes.

 To learn more about common law marriage, contact the attorneys at Griffiths Law.
 Because we practice family law as well as civil litigation, we are well-suited to dealing with claims concerning a common law marriage.
 If a common law marriage exists, we treat the case as a domestic relations matter.
 However, if no common law marriage exists and there are other viable remedies available such as breach of contract, unjust enrichment, or quantum meruit, our team of civil litigation attorneys can assist you, while our domestic relations attorneys continue to handle any child-related issues, without the need for two separate law firms to represent you.

-Christopher Griffiths is a shareholder at Griffiths Law—a law firm specializing in family law and civil litigation.
+Christopher Griffiths is a Shareholder and Chief Financial Officer at Griffiths Law—a law firm specializing in family law and civil litigation.